 What can microchip implants be used for?

-RFID tags can be combined with a GPS and used to follow pets, children, and even employees in real-time.
+RFID tags can be combined with a GPS and follow pets, children, and even employees in real-time.
 Initially used for supply-chain purposes, the implanted microchips can be used as a metro pass in Sweeden.

-You will certainly not carry a GPS compatible folder storing all of your data, passwords, and keys when walking in the streets.
+You will certainly not carry a GPS-compatible folder storing all your data, passwords, and keys when walking in the streets.
 It is exactly what you do with a microchip implant.
 On top of that, when used in the workplace, you potentially let your employer tracks your location in real-time.
 Our comparison may be a bit extreme but is somehow quite close to the current level of threat.

 RFID Implants and the loss of privacy